 There is usually a reciprocity for this, and it's a nice thing to do for someone.
 You "endorse" a connection for a Skill (or 3), and they often endorse you in return.

-The best method is to look at the Skills the person has listed on their Profile, and endorse them for those you know they have by clicking on that Skill.
+The best method is to look at the Skills the person has listed on their Profile, and endorse them for the skills you know they have by clicking on each.

 Make these changes to your Profile as soon as possible.
 You don't need to change these often, but be sure to pay attention to them to be sure that they are current, accurate, and complete.